-Table 11: India's Poverty rate (HCR) and Gini, based on Consumption of the per cent of population still vulnerable to negative income shocks. \$3.2 \$/day poverty will be virtually eliminated by 2035, through a net income transfer system integrated with personal income taxes.
+Table 11: India's Poverty rate (HCR) and Gini, based on Consumption

+This is the most accurate measure of the per cent of population still vulnerable to negative income shocks. \$3.2 \$/day poverty will be virtually eliminated by 2035, through a net income transfer system integrated with personal income taxes.
 100% coverage of Aadhar number will ensure that neither a single person (man, women, or child) is left behind, nor a single income earner fails to pay his/her due share of taxes.
 Poverty as defined in upper middle-income countries will be eliminated by the time India becomes a high income country, through a combination of higher per capita GDP and a more efficient tax-transfer system.